 Why is my Pacman frog upside down?
 Pacman frogs don’t just turn themselves upside down for no reason.
-The reasons why a Pacman frog might be upside down are because it has bacteria infection or it is stressed.
+The reasons why a Pacman frog might be upside down are because it has a bacterial infection or it is stressed.

 Although the Pacman frog is not very active, many people like them like that so, being a less active frog, it is very rare to see them turn upside down or flip themselves over as the case may be unless there is something wrong with them.